 One benefit of hydrolyzed collagen powder over bone broth is that it’s soluble in any liquid — and you can barely taste it (if at all).
 It stirs easily into hot coffee and blends seamlessly into cold smoothies as a wonderful hidden booster that your kids won’t even know is in there.

-There are lots of good brands out there, but I love Vital Proteins.
+There are lots of good brands out there, but I like both Vital Proteins and Native Path.
 They source their collagen from grass-fed, pasture-raised cows, which is really important for overall quality.

 Healthy Dressings and Mayo